Sociology and Anthropology Degrees

-Choose to major in business sociology, criminal justice in society or sociology/anthropology at NWU, and you join a close-knit group of scholars dedicated to understanding how close-knit groups work.
+When you major in business-sociology, criminology, or sociology/anthropology at NWU, you join a close-knit group of scholars dedicated to understanding how close-knit groups work.

 We engage you to think sociologically as you develop a core set of skills.